7ocb/forex-trade-and-analysis-framework/README.md

 This allows, for example, next cycle:

 1. develop strategy
-2. confirm it works as designed by unit-tests
+2. confirm _same code_ works as designed by unit-tests
-3. confirm that it really works by simulating it on almost instant simulation on data from local storage
+3. confirm _same code_ really works by simulating it on almost instant simulation on data from local storage
-4. run it in realtime simulation to see if it behaves as expected in real life
+4. run _same code_ in realtime simulation to see if it behaves as expected in real life
-5. put it into actual trading
+5. put _this same code_ into actual trading

 ### Strategy tests